duartejc/logger_rabbit_backend/README.md

 ## Configuration

-`LoggerRabbitBackend` is a custom backend for the elixir `:logger` application.
+`LoggerRabbitBackend` is a custom backend for the Elixir `:logger` application.
 As such, it relies on the `:logger` application to start the relevant processes.
-However, unlike the default `:console` backend, we may want to configure multiple log files, each with different log levels formats, etc. Also, we want `:logger` to be responsible for starting and stopping each of our logging processes for us.
-Because of these considerations, there must be one `:logger` backend configured for each log file we need.
+However, unlike the default `:console` backend, we may want to configure multiple log queues, each with different log levels, formats, etc. Also, we want `:logger` to be responsible for starting and stopping each of our logging processes for us.
+Because of these considerations, there must be one `:logger` backend configured for each log queue we need.
 Each backend has a name like `{LoggerRabbitBackend, id}`, where `id` is any elixir term (usually an atom).

 Our config.exs would have an entry similar to this: